PufferAI/dev/docs/source/rst/landing.rst

 Environments
 ############

-PufferLib ships with Ocean, our first-party testing suite.
+PufferLib ships with Ocean, our first-party testing suite, which will let you catch 90% of implementation bugs in a 10 second training run.
 We also provide integrations for many environments out of the box.
 Non-pip dependencies are already set up for you in PufferTank.
 Several environments also include reasonable baseline policies.
 Join our Discord if you would like to add setup and tests for new environments or improvements to any of the baselines.

 .. raw:: html